-What I've been able to find out so far: The Wards 1284
+What I've been able to find out so far: The Montgomery Ward 1284

 The "Mystery Sigil", found in two locations inside.
 No other markings found!